minkcv/keyframe3d/docs/README.md

 The Models pane contains a list of loaded models and buttons for loading and unloading models from the project, as well as adding models to the scene.
 The model list will contain the 'default-cube' model for a new project.
 Models can be loaded by clicking the 'Load Model' button and browsing for a Line3D JSON model.
-Models can be added to the scene by selecting a model from the list, entering a name in the 'name' field next to the 'Add To Scene' button, and clicking the button.
+Models can be added to the scene by selecting a model from the list and clicking the 'Add To Scene' button to create a new node with the model.
-The added model will be added as a child of the node selected in the Scene Tree.
+The 'Apply To Selected' button will change the model of the currently selected node to the model selected from the list.
+The 'Remove From Selected' button will remove the model from the currently selected node.
 Models can be unloaded from the project by selecting a model from the list and clicking the 'Unload Model' button.
+This removes the model from all nodes that used that model.

 ## Properties

 The Properties pane shows the x, y, and z position, x, y, and z rotation, and x, y, and z scale of the selected node.
+If the node has a model, the properties will show the visibility of the model.
-Changing the fields in the Properties pane will update the values of the selected node live.
+Changing the fields in the Properties pane will update the values of the selected node live, but will not keyframe the properties.
-Changes to the position and rotation will not be saved unless a keyframe is set.
 The properties pane will show the vertical field of view (FOV) of a scene camera if one is selected.
 A change to the camera field of view is saved to the camera and is independent of keyframes.
 The properties pane will show the width and height of a wall if one is selected.